fannysigouin/project4/README.md

 ## Overview

 This project involves the collection, cleaning, and analysis of Toronto real estate listings data.
-The goal is to extract valuable insights from the data and create a machine learning model to categorize property prices.
+The goal is to extract valuable insights from the data and create a machine learning model to predict property prices.

 ## Table of Contents